 - Wash your hands and face.
 This can promote circulation and relieve some of the burden on your cardiovascular system.

 Though those who do so are often the butt of jokes, there’s a good reason many over a certain age relocate to warmer climates: snow shoveling isn’t just physically treacherous, it can be deadly!

-Several holidays fall within the winter months, and though we’ve already made it past the first few, Valentine’s Day and St. Patrick’s Day are just around the corner.
+Several holidays fall within the winter months.
 Holidays are a natural time for overindulgence in sweets, alcohol, and physical activity, and thanks to the ongoing COVID-19 pandemic, many have felt even more vulnerable to excessive consumption of “comfort food.”
 Moreover, experts have reported a 54% increase in alcohol sales in the United States compared to the same time frame in 2019.